harwoodjp/s3-music-player/README.md

 * Play next track when current is finished
     * Implemented but logs `DOMException: The play() request was interrupted by a new load request.`
 * Playlists
+* Allow music to be in a subfolder of the bucket
 * Optimize performance with pre-loading
 * Enrich UI with metadata -- album covers, artist photos, etc.